Help in Selling a Business

-How to Sell a Business via an Stock Sale: This is sale of a business whereby the owner of a corporation sells its stock or the owner of an LLC sells its membership shares.
-With the sale of stock or membership sales, the selling of the stock also includes all business assets and liabilities that aren’t specifically excluded.
-Selling a business in the form of a stock sale is much more complicated and results in a lengthier and more complicated due diligence process with much help in selling a business from experts.
-From a taxation perspective its more advantages for a seller in selling their business via a stock sale however most buyers will very often acquire a business as a asset sale to avoid spending enormous amount of time and money on due diligence process and great amount of help from attorneys and accountants.
+Selling a Business via an Stock Sale: This is sale of a business whereby the owner of a corporation sells its stock or the owner of an LLC sells its membership shares.
+With the sale of stock or membership sales, the sale of stock also includes all business assets and liabilities that aren’t specifically excluded.
+Selling a business in the form of a stock sale is much more complicated and results in a lengthier and more complicated due diligence process with much help in the sale of a business from M&A consultants.
+From a taxation perspective its more advantages for a seller to sell their business via a stock sale however most buyers will very often acquire a business as a asset sale to avoid spending enormous amount of time and money on due diligence process and great amount of help from attorneys and accountants.
 Additionally the buyer assumes all liabilities including legal liabilities of the business.
 As a result majority of small to midsized business end up selling as a asset sale.

-The following is a quick summary of selling a business process:
+The following is a quick summary of the business sale process:

 1. Buyer contact